 Has your email or social networks ever been hacked before?

-You may not think that having your identity stolen will happen to you, but a recent survey PSafe conducted shows that 2 out of 5 respondents have been a victim of identity theft.
+You may not think that having your identity stolen will happen to you, but a survey PSafe conducted shows that 2 out of 5 respondents have been a victim of identity theft.

 Identity Theft Makes All of Us Vulnerable

 The reality is the online actions of hackers has a real-life impact on YOU.
 Our survey uncovered some disturbing data.